Outreach & Community Programs

 100% refund if cancellation is within 14 days of the start date

 50% refund if cancellation is within 7 days of the start date

 No refund after the registered program begins

 If you have any questions please email firstname.lastname@example.org

-Participants will be exposed to general design process through civil, electrical, and mechanical engineering projects.
-Teamwork will be utilized to work on soft skills such as leadership and communication to emphasize the need for both in the Engineering profession.
+Participants will be exposed to the engineering design process through civil, electrical, and mechanical (engineering) projects.
+Teams of participants build their soft skills such as teamwork, leadership and communication which underscores the need for both in the Engineering profession.